 Quick pension estimate

-Your date of birth Please select a valid date
+Your date of birth (mandatory) Please select a valid date

 When did you begin working part-time?
-Please select a valid date The date you began working part-time must be on or after the date you joined the Teachers' Pension Scheme Please select a date in the past The date you began working part-time must be before the date you left the Teachers' Pension Scheme
+Please select a valid date Your part time start date must be on or after the date you joined the Teachers Pension Scheme Please select a date in the past The date you began working part time must be before the date you left the Teachers Pension Scheme

 Part time Hours10% = 3.5 Hours